LVR restrictions and using equity to buy another house in NZ

 Be clinical and stick to your buying strategy.
 When emotions get involved you might not be able to walk away from a property.
 You might invariably pay too much and not achieve the outcome you were aiming for.
 At Approved Mortgages, we feel that all good strategies can be built up on the basis that you should never pay too much for a particular property.
 Buying below value is one of the most sure-fire ‘insurance’ policies to ensuring your investment pays off.
 It provides you with some protection to the numerous risks faced by property investors.

-Regardless of your requirements, we can support you to find the perfect financing option for you.
-We understand the property investment field, being property investors ourselves. ' Get Started ' today to see how we can help make a positive difference for you.
+Regardless of your requirements, a mortgage adviser can support you to find the perfect financing option for you.
+The mortgage advisers we have registered understand the property investment field, being property investors themselves. ' Get Started ' today and request your broker call-back and see how they can help make a positive difference for you.